ohenley/Parasail-for-the-Impatient/README.md

 # ParaSail for the Impatient

 ## To whom?
-Awww you can skip this section...
+Awww you can skip this...

 - You like to test drive everything right away?
 - You just got some headlines about ParaSail and ...
 OMG, I need to try it Right-Now!